martin12333/zorse-lang--drop--busybox/README.md

 ## Goals

-- Isomorphism: Supporting browsers, NodeJS, and other future platforms.
+- *Isomorphism*: Supporting runtime execution everywhere under a single API.
-- Portability: Staying entirely in WebAssembly and WASI for max portability.
+- *Portability*: Staying entirely in WebAssembly and WASI for max portability.
-- Compatibility: Not introducing any new concepts.
+- *Familiarity*: Not introducing any new concepts.
 Faithfulness to NodeJS APIs.

 ## Features